KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_tournament.md

 - the person is known for lack of respect towards other players or the fair play rules
 - the person is known to be highly toxic

-1.3 Committee may forbid a person from acting in official function in Tournament, especially when the person is known to be highly toxic.
+1.3 Committee may forbid a person from acting in Official Function in Tournament, especially when the person is known to be highly toxic.

 1.4 Committee is given a non-exclusive, non-revocable and transferable right to restream, record and share chosen matches played in the Tournament for the purpose of providing commentary and archivization.